Anti-Fengtian War: Aftermath

-Though jointly occupying Beiping, Zhang and Wu could not agree as to who should lead the new government.
+Though jointly occupying Beihing, Zhang and Wu could not agree as to who should lead the new government.
 Wu wanted to restore Cao to the presidency, whereas Zhang hinted at restoring the last Manchu Emperor, Puyi.
 In the end they resorted to a string of short-lived and powerless interim cabinets; however, with the Zhili clique decimated, Zhang personally took charge of the government as a dictator.
 Militarily, the war had also caused the Zhili clique to shift their armies northward, leaving their southern flank and industrial base thinly defended against the underestimated armies of the KMT.
 This would prove crucial when, in July 1926, the KMT launched its Northern Expedition.
-The remainder of the Guominjun which held out northwest of Beiping would fold into the National Revolutionary Army when the KMT advanced.
+The remainder of the Guominjun which held out northwest of Beijing would fold into the National Revolutionary Army as the KMT advanced.